Everything Old Is New AgainTuesday, November 04, 2014

 Beverly Cleary, arguably one of the most brilliant writers of the twentieth century and the woman responsible for bringing us Ramona and Beezus, eloped in 1940.
-Her parents were against her inter-faith marriage, but to appease societal norms at the time, she had two wedding announcement receptions afterward, one at her parent's home in Oregon and the other with friends in California.
-At her California reception, instead of cake they served individual ice cream to each guest with a personalized library catalog card attached (a nod to her profession).
+Her parents were against her inter-faith marriage but, to appease societal norms at the time, she had two wedding receptions afterward: one at her parent's home in Oregon and the other with friends in California.
+At her California reception, instead of cake they served individual ice cream to each guest with a personalized library catalog card attached (a nod to her profession as a librarian).

-I share these stories to show that similar ideas come honestly and creativity has existed throughout the ages.
-Right now, the vintage charm of card catalogs lends itself to weddings themed around simpler times.
-The designers of weddings today that center around a library theme didn't copy Beverly Cleary's wedding from 70 years ago, nor did they probably even know the details of it.
+Similar ideas come honestly and creativity has existed throughout the ages.
+A few years ago, the vintage charm of card catalogs lent itself to weddings themed around simpler times.
+The designers of today's library-themed weddings didn't copy Beverly Cleary's nuptials from 70 years ago, nor did they probably even know the details of it.

 History repeats itself.
 Wedding cake has come in and out of style for as long as it has existed.
 Ice cream isn't a new wedding dessert.
 Round tables will make a comeback after they've been retired for a little while, for similar reasons to Jackie O's.
 Your job as a professional is to deliver work that your clients love.
-Don't get so wound up if people have similar ideas to yours -- there is very little in this world that is truly "brand new."
+I like to say that imitation is the sincerest form of plagiarism, but don't get so wound up if people have similar ideas to yours — there is very little in this world that is truly "brand new."

 Originally published May 2011.
 Image via JFK Library.